mkavj/vibration-analysis-fft-arduino/README.md

-# Vibration Analysis – Arduino & Python
+# Vibration Analysis

-I measured vibrations on a running electric toothbrush using an MPU-6050 accelerometer connected to Arduino Uno.
-The raw data was sent to a PC and analyzed in Python using FFT to identify dominant vibration frequencies.
+I measured vibrations on a running electric toothbrush using MPU-6050 accelerometer connected to Arduino Uno.
+The raw data was sent to a PC and analyzed using FFT to identify dominant vibration frequencies.

 ## Hardware